Camping alone in the winter snow, snowshoeing in the High Plains of Victoria, at Falls Creek. Some say it’s madness — we say it’s pure genius.

-So that was it, the idea was firmly planted in my head that a winter camping trip to explore the high plains.
+So that was it, the idea was firmly planted in my head of a winter camping trip to explore the High Plains.

-Being an actual road, albeit covered in snow it’s wide and easy to follow and while it is in an alpine area the high plains are relatively flat with only a few hills so it’s a pleasant 10kms around the lake and through the snow gums to where I intended to set up camp.
+Being an actual road, albeit covered in snow it’s wide and easy to follow.
+While it’s in an alpine area, the high plains are relatively flat with only a few hills so it’s a pleasant 10km around the lake and through the snow gums to where I intended to set up camp.

 Once I’d had some lunch and set my tent up I found myself a nice spot in the afternoon sun amongst the snow gums to rest and contemplate my next move.

-My campsite was near the historic Wallace’s Hut, built in 1889 by three young brothers who grazed cattle on the high plains in the summer months and it’s the oldest still standing in the National Parks.
+My campsite was near the historic Wallace Hut, built in 1889 by three young brothers who grazed cattle on the high plains in the summer months, and it’s the oldest still standing in the national parks.

 The return trip can take as little or as long as you’d like, there’s always a little further to go or an additional loop trail or hut to hit up if the mood strikes and it’s entirely possible to go the majority of the way back on alternate routes to take in just little bit more of this amazing part of the world.